confbot/bscwhalealert/README.md

 ## Features

 - 🐳 Watch Whale transfer with over 1,000,000 USD with plenty tokens (pegged token or native token)
+- 🛢 Identify Binance Exchange to Binance Smart Chain related transactions
+- 👥 Tagging sender/receiver to human readable alias, such as turn the address to `Pancake` or `Binance Hot Wallet`
 - ⏳ Show transactions in time sequence, so you can intuitively recognize the cross token transactions.
-- 👥 Tagging sender/receiver to human readable alias, such as turn the address to `Pancake` or `Binance Hot Wallet`
 - 😃 Emojis!
-Use intuitive emojis to identify transactions to different categories
+Use intuitive emojis to identify transactions of ⬇️ Venus deposit, 🚜 auto farming and more.

 ![Imgur](https://i.imgur.com/sEspUWL.png)